 IVF and other assisted reproductive technologies have assisted many couples throughout the world in becoming pregnant.
 It is a sad fact that even in the 21st century, couples who are experiencing infertility still have to deal with prejudice and condemnation, which makes them reluctant to seek help.
+Stop believing in these myths about IVF and spread the word.
 Breaking down misconceptions and preconceptions about infertility and treatments like IVF is the only way to address this problem.

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!